wpilibsuite/frc-docs/source/docs/hardware/sensors/digital-inputs-hardware.rst

 ---------

 ..
 [1] More-precisely, the signal reads "high" when it rises above 2.0V, and reads "low" when it falls back below 0.8V - behavior between these two thresholds is not guaranteed to be consistent.
 ..
-[2] The RoboRIO also offers 3.3V logic via the "MXP" expansion port; however, use of this is far less-common than the 5V.
+[2] The roboRIO also offers 3.3V logic via the "MXP" expansion port; however, use of this is far less-common than the 5V.
 ..
 [3] All power pins are actually connected to a single rail, as are all ground pins - there is no need to use the power/ground pins corresponding to a given signal pin.